jonclayden/RNiftyReg/README.md

 # Target origin: (1, 1, 1)
 ```

 So, this is a diagonal matrix with just a single off-diagonal element, which produces the skew effect.
+(The sign is negative because NiftyReg actually represents transforms from target to source space, not the more intuitive reverse.)
 Let's apply it to the image using the important `applyTransform` function, and see the effect.

 ```r
 house_skewed_bw <- applyTransform(affine, house_bw)